 psi0 [qutip.qobj] Initial state vector (ket).

-e_ops [list of qutip.qobj / callback function] list of operators for which to evaluate expectation values.
+If an operator is provided, e_ops [list of qutip.qobj / callback function, optional] List of operators for which to evaluate expectation values.
 If this list is empty, the state vectors for each time in tlist will be returned instead of expectation values.